457(b) Plan Overview

 The Chicago Public Schools 457(b) Plan

-- Choices and control over how your contributions are invested in any combination of investment options offered under your plan.
+- Choices and control over how your account balance is invested in any combination of investment options offered under your plan.

 - Withdrawals of your 457 contributions and earnings prior to age 59½ are not subject to an IRS 10% premature distribution penalty tax (distributions will be taxed as ordinary income when distributed; any amounts rolled into the 457(b) Plan from a non-457 plan will still be subject to the IRS 10% premature distribution penalty tax unless an exception applies)